mothur/mothur.github.io/_wiki/mothur_v.1.1.0.md

     rarefaction.shared](rarefaction.shared#The_groups_option),
     and [ summary.shared](summary.shared#The_groups_option)
     commands.
--   Ability to define the threshold for \"abundant\" species in ACE estimator as something other than 10 in the [ collect.single](collect.single#The_abund_option), [ summary.single](summary.single#The_abund_option), and [
+-   Ability to define the threshold for "abundant" species in ACE estimator as something other than 10 in the [ collect.single](collect.single#The_abund_option), [ summary.single](summary.single#The_abund_option), and [